 The Balkans is the best place to island hop in Europe.
 Although it may consist of baroque and medieval towns, most of them have close access and a magnificent view of the Adriatic sea.
 You can board taxi boats or catamarans that will take you to Split, Hvar, and Zadar in Croatia.
 Then, discover the Italian-style rock beaches of Piran, Slovenia.
 Or perhaps you’d like to keep things bright at the Sunny Beach of Bulgaria.
 I recommend you also go on a boat ride in Lake Ohrid in Macedonia.
 This is a UNESCO World Heritage Site and a three-million-year-old lake that encompasses islands which feature Eastern Orthodox churches.

 And Greece?
-The island culture of Greece speaks for itself.
+Its island culture speaks for itself.
 You can savour the breathtaking view of the Mediterranean Sea from islands like Hydra, Mykonos, and Santorini.
 But if you’re a fan of secluded beaches and hidden gems, Seitan Limania Beach in Crete was made for you.
 Resting between two cliffs is this “secret” beach with clear turquoise water and white sand.
 Although difficult to get to, it’s one of the most peaceful destinations a beach lover could ever dream of.

 9. More organic food in the Balkans